travelgateX/documentation-site/content/getting-started/quickstart.md

 - ConnectX Flights: Next generation _NDC compliant_ flight search & booking API.
 - Stats: All the requests sent and received, their response times and status codes.
 - Insights: Become a true data-first decision maker by leveraging our rich Insights API.
 All the requests, all the searches, everything you've made with us available here.
 - Mappea: Collaborative Hotel Mapping.
-Use this API to map your suppliers or to make that everything you have mapped is accurate.
+Use this API to map your `sellers` or to make that everything you have mapped is accurate.

 ## Documentation
 Documentation is generated from GraphQL schema.You can use multiple columns and keyboard-based navigation via the [Playground](https://api.travelgatex.com)

-{{<figure src="/images/graphql_playground.gif" link="https://api.travelgatex.com"  alt="travelgateX Schema Documenation">}}
+{{<figure src="/images/graphql_playground.gif" link="https://api.travelgatex.com"  alt="TravelgateX Schema Documenation">}}

 ## Get Engaged